-Fishlock to miss New Zealand friendly
+Wales' Fishlock to miss New Zealand friendly

 Last updated on .From the section Women's Football

-Wales' most capped player Jess Fishlock will miss the friendly against New Zealand later this month as she is given an opportunity to rest.
+Wales' most-capped player Jess Fishlock will miss the friendly against New Zealand later this month as she is given an opportunity to rest.

 The OL Reign midfielder will not travel with the NWSL season ongoing.